tgmg/guild-game/README.md

-# The Guild Master Game (GG)
+# The Guild Master Game (GMG)

-Game where you are the guild master and lead an legion of heroes to deafead your enemies and be the strongest guild in server
+Game where the player are the guild master (manager) and lead an legion of heroes (workers) to deafead your enemies and be the strongest guild in server

-Open source!

 ## About the software